Junior Wardens news

 Planter & Woodland Project

-The Junior Wardens are supporting one of our Family Hubs and revamping the front of Blackberry Hub in Thornhill.
+The Junior Wardens are supporting Family Hub Blackberry Hub in Thornhill.
+They are revamping the front of Blackberry Hub.

 The Junior Wardens will be putting all the finishing touches to the planters in May, starting with weeding and putting in some colourful new plants.
-We will also have two other activities on the day including a Clean Air session & Woodland session.
-"Men's Shed Bitterne" have also produced some carvings of woodland creatures for Juniors to paint and attach to the planters.
-When we finish the Hub will have a bright and welcoming new entrance.
+We will have two other activities on the day including a clean air and woodland session.
+"Men's Shed Bitterne" have also produced some carvings of woodland creatures.
+The Junior Wardens will paint and attach these to the planters.
+Once finished, the Hub will have a bright and welcoming new entrance.

 Before